fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

 Field               Type                 Description
 ==================  ==================== ===============
-id                  int                  unique build identifier state               string               current state of the build, value is aggregated from build chroots submitted_on        int(unixtime UTC)    time of the build submission started_on          int(unixtime UTC)    time when the first build chroot started, otherwise ``null`` ended_on            int(unixtime UTC)    time when the last build chroot ended, otherwise ``null`` source_type         string               method used for build creation source_metadata     json object          build source information package_version     string               version of the source package
+id                  int                  unique build identifier state               string               current state of the build, value is aggregated from build tasks submitted_on        int(unixtime UTC)    time of the build submission started_on          int(unixtime UTC)    time when the first build task started, otherwise ``null`` ended_on            int(unixtime UTC)    time when the last build task ended, otherwise ``null`` source_type         string               method used for build creation source_metadata     json object          build source information package_version     string               version of the source package